 Aspen University is a Delaware corporation.
 Delaware law requires an institution to obtain approval from the Delaware Department of Education ("Delaware DOE") before it may incorporate with the power to confer degrees.
-In July 2012, Aspen received notice from the Delaware DOE that it is granted provisional approval status effective until June 30, 2015 and is currently in the process of applying for either an extension of its provisional approval status or obtain permanent approval status.
+In July 2012, Aspen received notice from the Delaware DOE that it was granted provisional approval status effective until June 30, 2015.
+On April 25, 2016 the Delaware DOE informed Aspen University it was granted full approval to operate with degree-granting authority in the State of Delaware until July 1, 2020.
 Aspen University is authorized by the Colorado Commission on Education to operate in Colorado as a degree granting institution.